Contengent/MapleGamer/README.md

 - player state recognition
 - auto loot rotation

+# End goal (in order probably)
+- Automating dailies/weeklies
+- Automate level 30->200
+- Auto bossing
+- Farming AI
+- To have Nexon re-write all of maplestory, but better

 # Reasoning?
 The reasons I want to create this bot is because I am struggling to use bots made by other people.
 They are frustratingly hard to debug since I am not familiar with all the innerworkings of their bot, and no matter how hard I try, I never seem to be able to fully understand it all because of how un-nessecarily large the codebases are.